TritonDataCenter/rfd/rfd/0156/README.md

 #### Triton Runtime Changes

-The following scripts in joyent/smartos-live will be modified to handle the new partitioning scheme:

-overlay/generic/lib/sdc/config.sh

-overlay/generic/lib/svc/method/fs-joyent

-Similar changes will be made to the following scripts in joyent/sdc-headnode:

-scripts/mount-usb.sh

-tools/lib/usbkey.js
+Both the smartos-live and sdc-headnode repos contain a number of scripts and utilities which mount/unmount the USB key and make hardcoded assumptions about the partitioning layout.
+These will be modifed such that they can handle both the MBR/GRUB bases keys and the new GPT/Loader based keys.

+Furthermore, all legacy consumers of scripts/mount-usb.sh in sdc-headnode will be converted to instead use sdc-usbkey, further reducing code duplication.

-The joyent/sdc-headnode and repo contains a number of scripts and commands which directly modify the boot loader configuration for the purposes of configuring things like the console settings and which platform image to boot.
+The joyent/sdc-headnode repo contains a number of scripts and commands which directly modify the boot loader configuration for the purposes of configuring things like the console settings and which platform image to boot.
 These tools will need to be modified such that they can determine which boot loader the USB key has installed (GRUB or Loader) and then use the appropriate bootloader-specific logic to inact the desired configuration change.

-The "sdcadm platform" command will also be modified such that it can modify the Loader configuration.

 #### Documentation Changes